top of page

 Visual Symptoms:

-• Mosaic Pattern: Irregular patches of light and dark green on leaves.
+• Mosaic Pattern: Irregular patches of, yellow, light green, and dark green on leaves.

-• Strange Growth: Distorted, deformed, or stunted leaves.
+• Strange Growth: Distorted, deformed, or stunted leaves and branches growing in odd directions.
 The fruits are unaffected.

-• If you want me to diagnose your leaves, feel free to send me some photos through the Fig Boss contact form.
+If you want me to diagnose your leaves, feel free to send me some photos through the Fig Boss contact form.
+Once I respond, you'll be able to attach photos.

 The Negatives of Fig Mosaic Virus: